sinclairtarget/machine-learning-for-public-policy/hw5/analysis.md

 boosting_results.statistic('auc')
 ```

-Using 1200 estimators seems to be the best option.
+Using 1200 estimators seems to be the best, most consistent option.

 ## Evaluation
 Now that we are evaluating our models, we will want to use our final holdout